evanfoss/eef_bioamp/README.md

 |<a href="photos/20250310-proposed change.png"><img alt="revised schematic" src="photos/20250310-proposed change.png"></a>
 |:---------------
-|ALT1: I am suggesting adding 2 more resistors before the input filter capacitors but after the inductors and changing the capacitors to PPS film (1.2nF) and the resistors 2M Ohm.
+|ALT1: I highlighted the changes.
+I am suggesting adding 2 more resistors before the input filter capacitors but after the inductors and changing the capacitors to PPS film (1.2nF) and the resistors 2M Ohm.

 Or we could just tell users to leave the + electrode in the 5 way - binding post top or vice versa between uses.